-WIC Program: How Important Is It For Family?
 WIC represents women, babies and children, and provides food for low-income pregnant women less than five years of age, postpartum and breastfeeding women, and babies and children.
-WIC inspire children and their parents to attempt contemporary vegetables from demonstration garden.
+WIC inspire children and their parents to attempt contemporary vegetables from the demonstration garden.
+In this article, you will find details of WIC program and how important it is for family.

 The WIC program basically encourages healthy families and healthy habits.